unfoldingWord-dev/Resource-Container/docs/linking.rst

     - usfm
     - osis

-.. note:: When using RCs with multiple projects you'll need to reference the :ref:`manifest` to determine
+.. note:: When using RCs with multiple projects the application will need to inspect the :ref:`manifest` to determine
-    which :ref:`structure-content` to use.
+    which :ref:`structure-content` to read while resolving a link.

 .. _linking-abbreviations: